for Cold Climate Housing and much more

 If you have a diamond tile saw -- really not expensive any more and well worth it -- you could saw straight lines towards the outside score line, making it even easier to nibble off the rest.
 But the job came out looking great, a lot of sweat later.

-Keywords: Floors, Tiles, Ceramic, Demolition, Safety, Techniques, Tools
+Keywords: Floors, Tiles, Ceramic, Demolition, Techniques, Safety, Tools

 Article 1535